ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11720-module/quickstart.md

 | y         | Reattempt interval in seconds (7-255) - 8 is the default.    |
 | z         | Number of join attempts (0-255) - 0 is the default.              |

-After 5 or 6&nbsp;seconds, if the request is successfully received by a LoRa gateway, you should see a `+EVT:JOINED` status reply.
+After 5 or 6 seconds, if the request is successfully received by a LoRa gateway, you should see a `+EVT:JOINED` status reply.

 :::tip NOTE